Blue and White Delft

 Dimensions: 21 inches tall x 16 inches across the handles x 8 inches diameter of the base

-Condition: Very good; (there is invisible restoration to small edge chips and some craquelure in the glaze.
+Condition: Very good; there is some craquelure in the glaze and invisible restoration to small edge chips.

 • Blue and White Dutch Delft Charger Netherlands Circa 1780 Chinoiserie Design